 - Recognize that this type of roof assembly carries more risk than a vented, unconditioned attic.
-Keeping ducts within the conditioned space of a building is preferable to installing spray foam on the underside of roof sheathing.
+Keeping ducts within the conditioned space of a building (not in the attic) is preferable to installing spray foam on the underside of roof sheathing.

 - If you want to lower the risk of damp OSB, choose closed-cell spray foam, not open-cell spray foam, to insulate the underside of the roof sheathing.

 - To further limit your risk, consider installing ventilation channels above your roof sheathing.

 - If you choose to install open-cell spray foam against the underside of roof sheathing in Climate Zone 5 or colder zones, make sure that you include an interior vapor retarder.

 - If you choose to install open-cell spray foam against the underside of roof sheathing in a humid climate, Joe Lstiburek recommends that the HVAC system be designed to condition the attic air and lower humidity levels in the attic.